zYxDevs/outlook-account-generator/README.md

 The bot, when provided with a CapSolver key, will run upto 3 accounts in parallel.
 We limit running accounts to a maximum of 3 in parallel, as running more leads to detection.

----

-Also, Special thanks to [Diego](https://github.com/diegoooooooooooooooo) for integrating Captcha Solving functionality, thereby saving us all time and effort 😌.

-Diego is an expert in Web Scraping.
-If you have a web scraping project that you want to be delivered professionally, you can contact him on his Telegram [here](https://t.me/darkofa).

- -->
 ### ❓ How to View All Created Accounts?

 You can view the accounts you have created in **`profiles.json`**.